-Therefore, guidance and counselling are needed about the consequences of underage marriage, both from the government and the private sector, as well as youth and student movements (Adedokun, Adeyemi & Dauda, 2016).
+Therefore, guidance and counseling is needed about the consequences of underage marriage, both from the government and the private sector, as well as youth and student movements (Adedokun et al., 2016).
 Biologically, the reproductive organs of adolescents are still undergoing a process towards maturity (Mwakawanga et al., 2024).
 Adolescents are not yet ready for sexual intercourse and pregnancy, which is followed by the birth process, because their reproductive organs are still undergoing a process towards biological maturity (Scanteianu et al., 2022).
-Pregnancy under the age of 19 are at risk of bleeding, miscarriage, pregnancy, molar pregnancy and premature pregnancy.
-On the other hand, the resulting child is at risk of experiencing LBW and is 5-30 times more likely to die at birth (Pretorius & Ruch, 2025).
+Pregnants under the age of 19 are at risk of bleeding, miscarriage, pregnancy, molar pregnancy and premature pregnancy.
+On the other hand, the resulting child is at risk of experiencing LBW, and is 5-30 times more likely to die at birth (Pretorius & Ruch, 2025).

 To reduce problems that occur with reproductive health, the Government sets an age limit for marriage to reduce reproductive health problems.
 Form the data revealed that in commemorating National Children's Day 2022 there was data on 59,709 cases of marriage dispensations granted by Religious Courts throughout 2021 based on the 2022 (Beckwith et al., 2024).

-Marriage too early can lead to more divorces because couples do not learn to take responsibility for domestic life and prioritise each other's egos before marriage (Ding, 2023).
-Especially to protect children, especially girls in early marriage, and to reduce early marriage, the various consequences caused by early marriage for underage teenagers, especially girls, must be analysed (Chan et al., 2022).
+Marriage too early can lead to more divorces because couples do not learn to take responsibility for domestic life and prioritize each other's egos before marriage (Ding, 2023).

+Especially to protect children, especially girls in early marriage, and to reduce early marriage, the various consequences caused by early marriage for underage teenagers, especially girls, must be analyzed (Chan et al., 2022).
+Therefore, the subject of the research is "Legal protection for adolescents regarding reproductive health rights in underage marriages".